keboola/component-generic/README.md

 [TOC]

-The Keboola Generic writer component allows you to write data to a specified endpoint in a specified format.
+The Keboola Generic Writer component allows you to write data to a specified endpoint in a specified format.
 It currently supports a single table and a single endpoint per configuration.

 The data can be sent in two ways: